brettski74/Milton/resources/HotplateSetup.md

 of the joint - we want it to flow down through the pre-form as it melts in the oven.
 For the power connections, just pick a side and place a thin line of tacky flux along that side and place that side facing up when loading the board.
-For the thermal fuse, it stands perpendicular to the board, so put a small amount just as the end of the solder wire wraps.
+For the thermal fuse, it stands perpendicular to the board, so put a small amount just at the end of the solder wire wraps.

 ![Step12-1](./images/hotplateSetup-Step12-1.png)
 ![Step12-2](./images/hotplateSetup-Step12-2.png)